Trinity-in-Berlin Summer Program - Closed

-Students can now apply online!
-Once your application is COMPLETE, you receive notice within about three weeks of your acceptance.
+Once your application is COMPLETE, you receive notice as soon as possible of your acceptance.
 There will be a REQUIRED pre-departure meeting at the end of April 2014.
 Students and parents will receive information regarding accommodations, pre-departure, payment etc. after acceptance.
-If you have any questions, you can contact the Office of International Programs or Michelle Kollen
+If you have any questions, you can contact the Office of Study Away Summer Program Advisor at 860-297-2005.

 2014 Comprehensive Fee: $5450